Skip to main contentSkip to navigation

 Once the terminal is at the T> prompt, a structured sequence of ASCII-T operations is run through the PC-3000 Seagate utility.
 The order matters: an out-of-order command can overwrite a module we were planning to read back.

-Enumerate System Area modules and read each one individually.
-Modules 03, 0C, 32, and 47 are prioritized first.
-The contents are hashed against known-good signatures for the patient's firmware revision to identify which modules are corrupted before any write is issued.
+Enumerate System Area System Files and read each one individually.
+The translator, defect lists, and adaptive parameter entries are prioritized first.
+The contents are hashed against known-good signatures for the patient's firmware revision to identify which System Files are corrupted before any write is issued.

 The G-List (grown defect list) is read and its entry count compared against the SMART reallocated-sector counter.
 A G-List that has overflowed or become structurally invalid causes the translator to misroute LBAs.
 The P-List (primary defect list from manufacturing) is verified against the donor where available; a corrupted P-List is replaced from the donor SA rather than regenerated.